 - There is no time limit to finish this marathon.
-We were told that, a few years before, a lady finished about 9+ hours later.
+A few years before, a lady finished about 9+ hours later.
 She cried her eyes out when crossing the finish line, while others gathered for the medal ceremony.
 There was a big celebration for all of the runners and a few teary eyes.

-- Water stations were arranged every 5 km.
-When approaching the finish line, you must finish your water, and drop off any used cups and trash (e.g., Gu or jelly bean bags) in the trash bag provided – no littering allowed on this island!
+- There were water stations every 5 km.
+When approaching the finish line, you must finish your water, and drop off any used cups and trash (e.g., Gu or jelly bean bags) in the trash bag provided.
+There is no littering allowed on this island!

-- No information was given about the starting line until the end of the presentation.
+- Runners didn’t get any information about the starting line until the end of the presentation.
 A few runners were confused and wondered where we needed to go.
 Realizing he didn’t mention this somewhat critical point, the Race Director replies, “Oh, of course.
 We will start at the soccer field.”
 Hmm, OK?
 He sees our unsure faces and starts to laugh, continuing.
 “The only soccer field on the Island.”
 We laughed with him.

 After the mass at 10 o’clock, we walked two blocks south to the soccer field – the starting point of the running race.

 We lined up at the starting line next to the soccer field, and the horn went off exactly at 10:15.
 The temperature was a very comfortable mid-60s (about 18C) but the humidity was high.